ronled86/ClipPilot/wiki/FAQ.md

 ## 🔄 **Updates & Versions**

-### **Q: How often is ClipPilot updated?**
+### **Q: How often is ClipPAilot updated?**
-**A:** ClipPilot receives regular updates with bug fixes, new features, and improvements.
+**A:** ClipPAilot receives regular updates with bug fixes, new features, and improvements.
 Major updates are released quarterly, with patch updates as needed.

 ### **Q: Will my settings be preserved during updates?**
 **A:** Yes, your settings, download history, and preferences are preserved during updates.